Skip to main content

 How to create filters

-You can filter the public page by dates, locations, entries and tags.
-You do this by adding filters to your page's URL.
-E.g. "www.bookwhen.com/grow"
+You can filter your public page by dates, locations, entries, and tags by adding filters to your page’s URL.

 We have created a Google Sheet to help you construct filtered links and filter buttons.